qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   the date using ``printed on: [%format_date(now(),'dd.MM.yyyy')%]``.
 We are again using a variable that QGIS creates automatically.
 For :guilabel:`X` insert the expression ``@rg_layout_margin + 3`` and for :guilabel:`Y` enter the expression ``@rg_layout_margin + 11.5``.
 * The third label will include information about your organisation.
-We will create some variables first in the :guilabel:`Variables` menu of the :guilabel:`Item Properties`.
+First we will create some variables in the :guilabel:`Variables` menu of the :guilabel:`Item Properties`.
 Go to the :guilabel:`Layout` menu, click the |signPlus| button each time and enter the names ``o_department``, ``o_name`` , ``o_adress`` and ``o_postcode`` as shown in the picture below.
   In the second row enter the detailed information about your organisation.
 We will use these variables in the :guilabel:`Main Properties`